pablo-arantes/Cloud-Bind/README.md

 ## 🔬 Overview

-**Cloud-Bind** is a cloud-powered platform for running molecular docking, virtual screening, and ligand pose evaluation directly in **Google Colab** — no local installation or high-performance computing required.
+**Cloud-Bind** is a cloud-powered platform for running molecular docking, virtual screening, and ligand pose evaluation directly in **Google Colab**, no local installation or high-performance computing required.

 This repository contains a collection of Jupyter Notebooks integrating:
 - [**GNINA**](https://github.com/gnina/gnina): Molecular docking with deep learning scoring using convolutional neural networks (CNNs).